 Our next stop is Tokara, where in addition to wines and brandy, there are olive oils to taste and a gallery of fine art to peruse.
 We enjoy a leisurely lunch here before continuing on.

-Our last stop today is Le Lude, a wine farm in the picturesque Franschhoek Valley.
-At Le Lude, the Barrow family practices the technique of Cap Classique -- crafting naturally bottle-fermented sparkling wines.
-We'll sample a few favorites before heading to our accommodations for the evening, the Franschhoek Country House.
-After check-in and a chance to freshen up and relax, we enjoy dinner in the hotel's restaurant.
+Our last stop today is at a wine farm in the picturesque Franschhoek Valley.
+At Le Lude, the Barrow family practices the technique of Cap Classique — crafting naturally bottle-fermented sparkling wines.
+We'll sample a few favorites before heading to our accommodations for the evening.

-This morning we have an early departure to return to the Cape Town airport, where we board our morning flight (about 3 hours and 20 minutes) to Hoedspruit, where we will begin our wildlife safari.
+This morning we have an early departure to return to the Cape Town airport, where we board our morning flight (about 2.5 hours) to Skukuza, where you will begin your wildlife safari.

-By this afternoon, we find ourselves exploring a completely different world: South Africa's lowveld, and this particular private reserve in the Greater Kruger National Park ecosystem, is ideal habitat for a wide array of wildlife.
-As much of the reserve is open savannah, it is a prime habitat for cheetah and white rhino populations and is also home to a great diversity of mammal and bird species, including lion, leopard, elephant, buffalo, giraffe, and many more.
+By this afternoon, we find ourselves exploring a completely different world: South Africa's lowveld, filled with a wide array of wildlife.
+With a blend of riverine forest and open savannah, these reserves are prime habitat for cheetah and white rhino populations and is also home to a great diversity of mammal and bird species, including lion, leopard, elephant, buffalo, giraffe, and many more.
 We embark on an afternoon game drive to get acquainted with our new surroundings.

 Back at the lodge, relax at the pool or take advantage of the wellness spa.
 Enjoy gourmet meals, sundowner drinks at dusk, and an evening campfire.